decentralized-identity/sidetree/docs/implementation.md

 The DID cache holds most of the state of a Sidetree node.
 It is a singleton class with the following methods for state update and retrieval.

-## Record
+## Apply

-This is the core method to update state with the following signature.
+This is the core method to update the state of a DID Document:

 ```javascript
 public apply (operation: WriteOperation, blockNumber: number: transactionIndex: number, operationIndex: number)